COVID-19 special measures

 Should I visit the AAT to submit documents for an existing case?

 You can submit a document online for any case that has already been lodged with the AAT.

-The Melbourne registry is temporarily closed to all visitors and for our other locations, if you are unable to submit your documents online, by email or by post to us, you may visit one of our other registries during business hours.
+If you are unable to submit your documents online, by email or by post to us, you may visit one of our registries during business hours.

 You should call ahead on 1800 228 333 to plan your visit.

 How will my hearing or conference go ahead if I can't visit in person?